Internment of Chinese Indians: Aftermath

 After the internees were freed after years of incarceration, many discovered that their properties had been sold off in their absence, but were only offered tiny sums for compensation.
-Almost all internees had their homes, shops, and factories looted or taken over by locals.
+Almost all internees had their homes, shops, and factories plundered or taken over by locals.

 The Chinese population in Calcutta decreased by half, from 20,000 to 10,000.
 Those who remained were seen as enemies, and most could not hold any job except in the restaurant, tanning, and shoemaking businesses.
 Moreover, their movements were restricted.
-Until the mid-1980s, the Chinese-Indians were required to report to designated police stations once a month; until the mid-1990s, they had to apply for special permits to travel more than a few kilometres from their homes.
+Until the mid-1980s, the Chinese Indians were required to report to designated police stations once a month; until the mid-1990s, they had to apply for special permits to travel more than a few kilometres from their homes.

 Reactions

-Indian officials openly compare the internment of Chinese-Indians with the internment of Japanese-Americans during World War II.
+Indian officials openly compare the internment of Chinese Indians with the internment of Japanese Americans during World War II.
 However, unlike the United States, the Indian government has refused to apologise or offer compensation to the internees for their incarceration.

-When asked about his opinion on the issue in 2008, Mao Siwei, China's consul general in Calcutta, replied that China would rather "look forward and not argue too much about the past".
+When asked about his opinion on the issue in 2008, Mao Siwei, China's Consul General in Calcutta, replied that China would rather "look forward and not argue too much about the past".

 The Indian Chinese Association has been pressuring the Indian government to issue an apology, without success.
-The Association of India Deoli Camp Internees, a Canadian non-profit group, has written two open letters to Indian Prime Minister Manmohan Singh, but has not received a reply.
+The Association of India Deoli Camp Internees, a Canadian non-profit group, wrote two open letters to former Prime Minister of India Manmohan Singh, but did not receive a reply.

 In 2004, Rafeeq Ellias recounted the appalling treatment of the Chinese residents in Calcutta in the documentary film The Legend of Fat Mama.
 The documentary won the Silver Lotus Award for best anthropological/ethnographic film at the 52nd National Film Awards.